-After enjoying some delicious Bedouin tea at Mehedi’s home, I was introduced to my guide and proceeded to dump my belongings at the back of the Toyota truck and had front-row seat to the desert ahead!
+After enjoying some delicious Bedouin tea at Mehedi’s home in Rum Village (where I met another Canadian father-daughter pair wrapping up their trip), I was introduced to my guide and proceeded to dump my belongings at the back of the Toyota truck and had front-row seat to the desert ahead!
 I was the only one taking the tour on that day so I had a totally private guide and photographer for the entire day.

 Among the different Bedouin camp operators, most of the itinerary is identical.
 You visit around 8-10 different locations, usually in the same order.
 When it comes to choosing which operator to go with, it comes down to price, comfort level and what kind of extras you might want.
 It still blows my mind that they know where to go without a GPS or any significant landmarks aside from the occasional tire tracks.

 I opted for the jeep tour and I’m glad I did!
 I had done a similar experience in Dubai and knew that I would never be able to walk a long time in the desert.
 Plus, it gets incredibly hot despite the gusts of wind.
 Limiting the number of jeeps that go around Wadi Rum is one way to preserve and keep the desert clean, so it is advisable to join groups where possible.
 The group tours are typically limited to 6-8 people so it’s a nice, intimate group and dates may fill up quickly.

 The Mehedi Special Jeep Tour takes you to the following locations: